IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 Stages organize input and jobs as your code is built, deployed, and tested.
 Stages accept input from either source control repositories or build jobs in other stages.
 When you create your first stage, the default settings are set for you on the **INPUT** tab.

-A stage's input is passed to the jobs it contains, and each job is given a clean container to run in.
+Input from the stage is passed to its jobs, and each job runs in a clean container.
 The jobs in a stage can't pass artifacts to each other.

-You can define stage environment properties that can be used in all jobs.
-For example, you could define a `TEST_URL` property that passes a single URL to deploy and test jobs in a single stage.
-The deploy job would deploy to that URL, and the test job would test the running app at the URL.
+However, stage environment properties can be used in all jobs.
+For example, you might define a `TEST_URL` property that passes a URL to deploy and test jobs in a stage.
+The deploy job deploys to that URL, and the test job tests the running app at that URL.

 To learn how to add a stage, [see Adding a stage][19].